neiron94/Smart-Home-Simulation/README.md

 _buildStepB()_ = `buildFloor()` <br>
 _buildStepC()_ = `buildRoom()` <br>

-There is no need in program in Builder interface as long as there is only one type of Home creating.
+There is no need in project in Builder interface as long as there is only one type of Home creating.
 We don't also need a Director class because this role is played by home draft read from configuration file.

 ------------